team-watchdog/apoc-gardens-wiki/public/markdown/Roots/radish.md

 - oregano
 <update>- gotukola
 - mukunuwenna</update>
-**Non-companion plants:** Avoid other brassicas such as cabbage, broccoli, and cauliflower to prevent disease spread.
+**Non-companion plants:** Avoid other brassicas <update>such as cabbage, broccoli, and cauliflower to prevent disease spread.</update>

 ## Description:
 Two types of radish are commonly grown in Sri Lanka.
 Beeralu Rabu and Japanese ball.
 Radish belongs to the family Brassicaceae which can be grown in all agro-climatic zones of Sri Lanka.
 Varieties of radish are now broadly distributed around the world, but almost no archeological records are available to help determine their early history and domestication.
 However, scientists have tentatively located the origin of Raphanus sativus in Southeast Asia, as this is the only region where truly wild forms have been discovered.